Helping Hands for South Sudan

 Sri Narasimhan

 We look forward to adding more board members from a variety of backgrounds, viewpoints and skill sets.
-If you are interested in joining our team, please contact Gabriel Nyok at helpinghandsforsouthsudan@gmail.com or (408)723-3320.
+If you are interested in joining our team, please contact Board Member Connie Maurer at helpinghandsforsouthsudan@gmail.com or (415) 539-9769.

 Since our charity is based in the United States, it helps to have feet on the ground in the communities we are trying to help.
 While our Chairman Gabriel Nyok has traveled to Africa multiple times to personally to meet with refugee elders, school officials, and children, volunteers like Isaiah Mayen, Michael Kui, Taban Agau and Samuel Ayuen (pictured) are important contributors in the facilitation of some of the day-to-day local activities.
 We thank them for their dedication and help.

 Below are photos from some of our trips to South Sudan, Uganda, and Kenya where we have met with refugee camp elders, school officials and our students.
 These trips also involve selecting the children to receive education sponsorships and paying their tuition, room and board.
 As you can see, the refugee conditions in the camps are extremely poor.
 There are eight refugee camps in the region, each with at least 3,000 children, most of them wanting to go to school!
-The need far outweighs our ability to help, but each child we send to school we view as a life saved.
+The need far outweighs our ability to help, but each child we send to school is a life changed.

 Click below to see a 3-minute musical video of our trip in February of 2020.